 The point of this story is that many things motivate people, and different things motivate different people.
 Economists have traditionally thought in terms of monetary incentives.
 But at New Lanark, Robert Owen motivated workers through coloured flags showing their productivity.
 The Soviet Union used exhortation and praise to promote model workers under the Stakhanovite movement.
 Public health campaigns assume behaviour change is motivated by receiving information on the benefits of good practice.
 Many interventions assume that new practices will be diffused through observation effects.
 Studies from psychology show the importance of peer effects in behaviour, as well as obedience to authority and the impact of being watched.

 This wide range of factors which affect behaviour has implications for both research and practice.

 So effect sizes are smaller than we might hope or expect.
 In the UK, Parkrun – free 5k runs held at local parks around the county – is credited with a ‘participation revolution’.
 Close to 100,000 runners now take part each week, which is a remarkable achievement.
-But that’s less than 0.2 per cent of the population.
+But that’s less than 0.2% of the population.

 How big is a big effect?
-That is a matter for policy makers, which I have addressed in a previous blog.
-But generally it is not that much.
-Changing behaviour of 10-20 per cent of the target population with a single intervention is generally a good result.
-Expect more than that as a policy maker and you are likely to be disappointed, and judge successful programmes as failures.
+That is a matter for policymakers, which I have addressed in an article for the 3ie blog.
+Generally, it is not that much.
+Changing behaviour of 10-20% of the target population with a single intervention is generally a good result.
+Expect more than that as a policymaker and you are likely to be disappointed, and judge successful programmes as failures.

-The evidence-based policy movement needs to manage expectations about what the works in ‘what works’ mean if effective programmes are not to be written off as failures.
+The evidence-based policy movement needs to manage expectations about what ‘what works’ means, if effective programmes are not to be written off as failures.